-Applied Economics examines the allocation of resources and their uses for satisfying human needs and wants.
-The course identifies economic behaviors of consumers, producers, savers, investors, workers, voters, institutions, governments, and societies in making decisions.
-Students explain that because resources are limited, people must make choices and understand the role that supply, demand, prices, and profits play in a market economy.
-Key elements of the course include the study of scarcity and economic reasoning; supply and demand; market structures; the role of government; national economic performance; the role of financial institutions; economic stabilization; and trade.
-Students may be offered opportunities to better understand and apply course content through a variety of instructional strategies including project- and community-based instruction and real-world experiences.
+Grade Level: 9-12 Applied Economics examines the allocation of resources and their uses for satisfying human Course # 1514Apl needs and wants.
+The course identifies economic behaviors of consumers, producers, Applied Units: 2 Maximum savers, investors, workers, voters, institutions, governments, and societies in making decisions.
+Students explain that because resources are limited, people must make choices Counts as a Soc ial Studies and understand the role that supply, demand, prices, and profits play in a market economy.
+Requirement or I Elective for Key elements of the course include the study of scarcity and economic reasoning; supply the Certification of Completion and demand; market structures; the role of government; national economic performance; the role of financial institutions; economic stabilization; and trade.
+Students may be offered opportunities to better understand and apply course content through a variety of instructional Prerequisite: Nor ne strategies including project- and community-based instruction and real-world experiences.